DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-kimmaske/README.md

 | → | Conditional | if, then | if val(p)  ≤ val(q) = 1 , otherwise  0  | p → q ≡  ¬p v q |
 | ↔ | Biconditional | iff | if val(p) equals val(q) = 1 , otherwise  0 |  p ↔ q ≡ (p → q) ∧ (q → p) |

--The use of <b> Truth Tables</b> were also introduced to us.
+  The use of <b> Truth Tables</b> were also introduced to us.
 It is a method wherein all possible inputs and outputs are listed and established.
--By using the formula 2^n wherein n=number of variables then we would know how many rows are needed for the truth table.
+  By using the formula 2^n wherein n=number of variables then we would know how many rows are needed for the truth table.
--Truth tables can also help in understanding the different Gates such as the <b> And, Or, Nor, Exclusive Or, Exclusive Nor. </b>
+  Truth tables can also help in understanding the different Gates such as the <b> And, Or, Nor, Exclusive Or, Exclusive Nor. </b>
 #Week 3
 -The different Identities and Laws were taught to us which is what they call <b>"Logical Equivalences"</b>.
 It's alsmost the same to the different identities that were taught to us in basic math (eg. Commutative, Identity..)
 -We can use Truth Tables in proving Equivalences but sometimes it would be harder since it is time consuming and its not that efficient for some items.
 Hence, the different identites would be helpful since it would prove the equivalence faster and more efficient.
 - My favourite part of this lecture is the proving part since it really works up your mind and the procedure is not mechanical therefore